 \subsection{A locally effective $H$-group structure on the Postnikov stages}

 Now we are in the setting of Theorem~\ref{t:main}; in particular, $Y$ is a $(d-1)$-connected simplicial set.
-Let $P_i$, $i\geq 0$, denote the $i$th stage of a locally effective simplicial Postnikov system for $Y$, as in Section~\ref{sec:prelim} (we will consider only the first $2d-2$ stages).
-Since $Y$ is $(d-1)$-connected, $P_0$ through $P_{d-1}$ are trivial (one-point), and each $P_i$ is $(d-1)$-reduced (the interval $[d,2d-2]$ is sometimes called the \indef{stable range} and we will occasionally refer to the corresponding $P_i$ as the \emph{stable stages} of the Postnikov system.)
+Let $P_i$, $i\geq 0$, denote the $i$th stage of a locally effective simplicial Postnikov system for $Y$, as in Section~\ref{sec:prelim}; we will consider only the first $2d-2$ stages.
+Since $Y$ is $(d-1)$-connected, $P_0$ through $P_{d-1}$ are trivial (one-point), and each $P_i$ is $(d-1)$-reduced.
+We will occasionally refer to the $P_d,P_{d+1},\ldots,P_{2d-2}$ as the \emph{stable stages} of the Postnikov system.

 By Lemma~\ref{lem:CW-h-group}, we know that the stable stages possess a (canonical) $H$-group structure.
 But we need to define the underlying operations on $P_i$ concretely as simplicial maps and, mainly, make them effective.
 Since $P_i$ is typically an infinite object, we will have just \emph{local effectivity}, i.e., the operations can be evaluated algorithmically on any given pair of simplices.